Economy of Maharashtra: Income and poverty

+The income of the population of maharashtra is steadfast and growing, which mainly contributes about 45% of the total GDP of India.

 Organized labour

 Economy of regions

 Maharashtra is divided into six divisions for administrative purposes viz.
 Amravati, Nagpur, Aurangabad, Konkan, Nashik, and Pune.
-These divisions broadly coincide with Vidarbha (Amravati & Nagpur divisions), Marathwada (Aurangabad), Western Maharashtra (Pune and Nashik divisions), Konkan (Excluding Mumbai Metropolitan region), and Mumbai Metropolitan region.
-Mumbai metropolitan region and Western Maharashtra are economically the most developed regions and account for the greatest proportion of the states GDP.
-The Marathwada region is the least developed region mainly because it previously belonged to the princely state of Hyderabad.
+These divisions broadly coincide with Vidarbha (Amravati & Nagpur divisions), Marathwada (Aurangabad), Western Maharashtra (Pune and Nashik divisions), Konkan (Excluding Mumbai Metropolitan region), and Mumbai Metropolitan Region.
+Mumbai metropolitan region and Western Maharashtra are economically the most developed regions and account for around 50% of the state's GDP.
+The Marathwada region is the least developed region mainly because it previously belonged to then feudal princely state of Hyderabad.

 Mumbai Metropolitan area

 Mumbai is India's largest city (by population) and is the financial and commercial capital of India as it generates 6.16% of the total GDP.
 It serves as an economic hub of India, contributing 10% of factory employment, 25% of industrial output, 33% of income tax collections, 60% of customs duty collections, 20% of central excise tax collections, 40% of India's foreign trade and ₹4000 crore in corporate taxes.
 Along with the rest of India, Mumbai has witnessed an economic boom since the liberalisation of 1991, the finance boom in the mid-nineties and the IT, export, services and outsourcing boom in the 2000s.
 Although Mumbai had prominently figured as the hub of economic activity of India in the 1990s, the Mumbai Metropolitan Region is presently witnessing a reduction in its contribution to India's GDP.

 As of 2015, Mumbai's metro area GDP (PPP) was estimated at $368 billion.
 Many of India's numerous conglomerates (including Larsen & Toubro, State Bank of India (SBI), Life Insurance Corporation of India (LIC), Tata Group, Godrej and Reliance), and five of the Fortune Global 500 companies are based in Mumbai.
 This is facilitated by the presence of the Reserve Bank of India (RBI), the Bombay Stock Exchange (BSE), the National Stock Exchange of India (NSE), and financial sector regulators such as the Securities and Exchange Board of India (SEBI).

 Until the 1970s, Mumbai owed its prosperity largely to textile mills and the seaport, but the local economy has since then diversified to include finance, engineering, diamond-polishing, healthcare and information technology.